-But as unavoidable and character-building as conflict can be, sometimes it can feel as if we are moving in circles, having the same arguments with the same people over and over, never reaching a resolution.
+But as unavoidable and character-building as conflict can be, sometimes it can feel as if we are just moving in circles, having the same arguments with the same people over and over, never reaching a resolution.
 This can be exhausting, discouraging, and may even lead to broken, unhealed relationships.
-But navigating difficult situations and conversations doesn’t have to remain unresolved.
+But our attempts at navigating difficult conversations don’t have to remain unresolved.

 Is this easier said than done?
 Certainly.
 We are wired to react emotionally.
-In fact, when our feelings are heightened or escalate quickly, our bodies react physically.
-This reaction is called “Fight or Flight”, and is a natural, evolutionary, physiological response to stress or external threats.
-During Fight or Flight, you may feel your heart rate increase, breathing become more rapid, and muscles tense.
+In fact, when we enter into a situation where feelings are already heightened and/or escalate quickly, our bodies react physically.
+This reaction is called “Fight or Flight”, and is a natural, evolutionary physiological response to extreme stress or external threats.
+During Fight or Flight, you may feel your heart rate increase, breathing becomes more rapid and muscles tense.
 You might feel as if you can no longer think straight or are losing touch with your environment.
 In essence, your body is priming you to either stay and fight the threat or flee from it, saving your life in a truly dire, life-threatening circumstance.

 – When I’m upset, how do I sound?

 – When I’m trying to explain something to you, how do I sound?